D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: D-bound and Bekenstein bound for McVittie Solution

+Here, regarding (\ref{r1}), (\ref{r2}) and (\ref{H}), one notes to the following points. \begin{itemize} \item At the early times, the dilute system limit, $m_0<<1/H$, fails for the solution (\ref{H}) which represents divergent $H$ and $\rho(t)$ for a quintessence field.
+Generally, quintessence potentials are classified into \textquotedblleft freezing models\textquotedblright\ and \textquotedblleft thawing models\textquotedblright\ \cite{linder}.
+These potentials are imposed by particular features at early universe in order to have quintessence as dark energy source in late time universe \cite{ratra,zlatev,models,brax,linde1,linde2,linde3}. \item For the late times, $H$ decreases and the dilute system limit $m_0<<1/H$ is provided. \end{itemize} In contrast to the phantom field, for a quintessence field the dilute system limit is provided only for the late times, and consequently the coincidence of the D-bound (\ref{dmc}) and the Bekenstein bound (\ref{bmc}) happens only for the late times when the quintessence appears as the dark energy source of the expansion of the universe.\\

-\textbf{Remark 2:} \textit{Derivation of the entropy D-bound and Bekenstein bound for the McVittie spacetime turns out that the cosmological constant field with $\omega =-1$ is the unique cosmological field which provides the identification of the D-bound and the Bekenstein bound for all cosmic time intervals.
+We conclude our findings in these three subsections in the following remark. \\ \\ \textbf{Remark 2:} \textit{Derivation of the entropy D-bound and Bekenstein bound for the McVittie spacetime turns out that the cosmological constant field with $\omega =-1$ is the unique cosmological field which provides the identification of the D-bound and the Bekenstein bound for all cosmic time intervals.
 Any deviation from the barotropic equation of state parameter $\omega =-1$ perturbs this identification.
 For the phantom field possessing $\omega <-1$, the identification of these two bounds exists only at the early times and is lost for the late times.
 For the quintessence field with $-1<\omega<-1/3$, there is no identification for the early universe but as the universe expands this identification emerges.
 Then, entropy criteria for McVittie spacetime imply the cosmological constant as the most viable dark energy candidate.}\\